The Chains Broke (Rock was 13 years old)

 I returned that night to the corner and my buddies…

 I was soon arguing with the guys.
-“I do not want to do any drugs, I want to take a break.”
-I informed them.
+“I do not want to do any drugs,” I informed them.

 “Hey, whose your buddies?
 Huh?
 Who watch’s your back?
 Just come for the ride in case we need you, OK?”

 “Listen, I’m going to stay at Aggies house for a few days.
 Clean up and get some rest.”
 I told them with sincere determination.